prthiaga/mcrouter-wiki/JSONM.md

  "params": [ str1, str2, str3, ... ]
 ```

-Combines multiple lists or objects into one.
+Combines multiple strings, lists or objects into one.
 In case `params` is a list of strings, `merge` concatenates them.

 ```JavaScript